-Connect one end of a USB Type-A to USB Type-B cable to the USB Type-B port on the rear of the monitor and the other end to a USB port on the source device.
+Connect one end of a USB Type-C cable to the USB Type-C port on the rear of the monitor and the other end to the USB Type-C port on the source device.
+(Use only the HP-approved USB Type-C cable provided with the monitor.)